 Both the D3400 and the D5600 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D3400 replaced the earlier Nikon D3300, while the D5600 followed on from the Nikon D5500.

 So what conclusions can be drawn?
-Is the Nikon D3400 better than the Nikon D5600 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Nikon D3400 and the Nikon D3400?
+The listing below highlights the relative strengths of the two models.

 - Longer lasting: Can take more shots (1200 versus 970) on a single battery charge.